Online and hybrid teaching resources for USC Annenberg

 For students who are resource-constrained and may need extra assistance, please contact Vince Gonzales, Associate Dean, Student Affairs at firstname.lastname@example.org.
 We are mobilizing as much support as possible for students in need.

-A team of Online Teaching Mentors - including CET faculty fellows and online master’s instructors from Communication Management and Public Relations - are volunteering their time to serve as peer mentors.
-They will each set aside a few hours weekly to share ideas and resources with colleagues on adapting their curriculum.
-Request an appointment with a faculty member during one of their mentoring windows below:
+A team of Online Teaching Mentors — including CET faculty fellows and online master’s instructors from Communication Management and Public Relations — are volunteering their time to serve as peer mentors to discuss ideas with colleagues on adapting their classes to online/hybrid modality.
+Request an appointment below:

 USC Annenberg’s TechOps team is providing remote support, including a live Zoom virtual help desk for faculty and staff to video chat with technical staff.
 Using video chat and screen sharing, they will be able to explain technical issues and walk you through software support.

 The TechOps’ Zoom virtual help desk is monitored by staff members as follows:

 Keep in mind that you should use this Zoom link for immediate support needs only.
 If your request does not need to be resolved immediately, you are encouraged to email firstname.lastname@example.org.
 Members of the TechOps team are also available to provide tech support Monday–Thursday between 8 a.m. and 10 p.m. and Friday between 8 a.m. and 1 p.m. at (213) 740-5297 or email@example.com.